Nailing your wedding reception run sheetCategories Wedding tips. Weddings.

-Having played at a number of weddings, we often advise brides and grooms on their run sheet.
-We’ve had many wedding clients ask us about the recommended order of events to guarantee a fun and memorable reception.
+Having played at a number of weddings, we often advise couples on their run sheets.
+We’ve had many wedding clients ask us about the recommended order of events to guarantee a party vibe for their wedding reception.

 Whether you’re having a cocktail or a sit down, the general rule for an awesome party is to take care of all the formalities early on in the evening and open up the dance floor as soon as possible for maximum dancing time.
 Or better yet, just limit the number of formalities you DO have.
 It’s your wedding, so if it doesn’t suit you as a couple, don’t include it!

-Cut your cake straight after the wedding party entrance.
+Cut your cake (if you have one!) straight after the wedding party entrances.
 The combination of these key events is more seamless for your wedding photographer and the venue staff can then remove the cake so its stored safely out of harm’s way!

 Speeches – divide by 2

-Break up your speeches into two blocks, one after entrées and one after mains (for a sit down wedding, or about an hour apart for a cocktail wedding.
-This gives your guests a chance to mingle and freshen up between speeches (and maybe have an early boogie!).
+Break up your speeches into two blocks.
+This could be one after entrées and one after mains for a sit down wedding, or about an hour apart for a cocktail wedding.
+This gives your guests a chance to mingle, grab more drinks and freshen up between speeches (and maybe have an early boogie!).

 The final speech should lead straight into the first dance (or the official start of the dance floor, if you’re not having a first dance).
 By this time your guests will be ready for a boogie.

 First dance – get people dancing!